clokep/clokep.github.io/content/adding-a-new-protocol-sipeoffice-communicator-to-instantbird-part-1.rst

 Adding a new protocol (SIPE/Office Communicator) to Instantbird (part 1)
 ########################################################################
-:date: 2011-06-18 13:53
+:date: 2011-06-19 01:53
-:author: noreply@blogger.com (Patrick Cloke)
+:author: Patrick Cloke
 :tags: Instantbird, programming, SIPE
 :slug: adding-a-new-protocol-sipeoffice-communicator-to-instantbird-part-1

-| `Microsoft Office Communicator`_ is an instant messaging client that
-integrates into the `Exchange Messaging Server`_ (the protocol behind it is an extended version of SIP/SIMPLE).
+`Microsoft Office Communicator`_ is an instant messaging client that integrates into the `Exchange Messaging Server`_ (the protocol behind it is an extended version of SIP/SIMPLE).
 Anyway, there's a `libpurple`_ (i.e. the backend of `Instantbird`_ and `Pidgin`_) protocol plug-in for OCS (Office Communicator Server) called `SIPE`_.
 (It's also striving for a generic library to connect to OCS, but that's not quite there yet.)

-| I've been interested in getting this to compile in the Instantbird
-framework for a while now, adding a new protocol to Instantbird.
+I've been interested in getting this to compile in the Instantbird framework for a while now, adding a new protocol to Instantbird.
 First of course I need the SIPE source, I chose to grab a release `source bundle`_ instead of using the `git repository`_, just for ease moving